ndreckshage/buzzword-booklist/README.md

 ## TODOS

-- update schema so that it returns the actual layout types ....
+- update various so that we return raw refIds as well and use that for queries/mutations
 - layout edit
 - layout create
 - add markdown support for hero